Hello, Nice to Meet You!

 Experience

 I was a clinical intern at both the Couple and Family Therapy Center and Affordable Counseling Center.
 I worked with individuals, couples, and families of various backgrounds addressing a wide array of issues.
-During my training I developed an approach emphasizing collaboration, highlighting strengths, and creating an authentic therapeutic relationship.
+During my training I developed my approach that emphasizes collaboration, highlights strengths, and creates an authentic therapeutic relationship.

 Post graduation, I worked as a Mental Health Therapy Associate at Liberating Jasper.
 I belonged to an interdisciplinary team supporting individuals and/or family members supporting individuals recovering from disordered eating with a body liberation focus.